Anastasio Bustamante: Plan of Veracruz

-On January 2, 1832, the garrison at Vera Cruz pronounced against the government, accusing the ministers of acting autocratically and demanding their dismissal.
+On 2 January 1832, the garrison at Vera Cruz pronounced against the government, accusing the ministers of acting autocratically and demanding their dismissal.
 Santa Anna at this point had a reputation for being liberal, he had proclaimed for a republic when Emperor Agustín de Iturbide's was becoming increasingly autocratic, and had been a supporter of Vicente Guerrero.
 The opposition had gathered around him hoping that he would lead a movement to overthrow Bustamante.
-Santa Anna agreed to join the movement and on January 4, he addressed himself to President Bustamante offering to mediate between the rebels and the president in order to prevent bloodshed.
+Santa Anna agreed to join the movement and on 4 January, he addressed himself to President Bustamante offering to mediate between the rebels and the president in order to prevent bloodshed.

-The government failed to defeat Santa Anna, and the revolution spread to Tamaulipas, where the rebels routed the forces of Mier y Teran at Tampico.
+The government failed to defeat Santa Anna, and the revolution spread to Tamaulipas, where the rebels routed the forces of Manuel de Mier y Terán at Tampico.
+Mier y Terán would commit suicide in the aftermath.
 Now the revolution was joined by more states, who now began to demand not only the dismissal of the ministers but the replacement of Bustamante himself with Manuel Gomez Pedraza who had won the elections of 1828 before fleeing the country in the aftermath of Vicente Guerrero's revolt against him.
 Meanwhile, the states of San Luis Potosí, Michoacán, Chihuahua, Mexico, Puebla, and Tabasco remained loyal to Bustamante, but the revolution continued to advance.

-The government was shaken by the news that the hereunto loyal city of San Luis Potosí was captured by the General Moctezuma on August 6, and President Bustamante assumed personal command of the troops in order to lead an expedition against him.
-Bustamante stepped down as president and the deputies elected General Melchor Muzquiz to assume the role of interim president on August 14.
+The government was shaken by the news that the hereunto loyal city of San Luis Potosí was captured by the General José Esteban Moctezuma on 6 August, and President Bustamante assumed personal command of the troops in order to lead an expedition against him.
+Bustamante stepped down as president and the deputies elected General Melchor Muzquiz to assume the role of interim president on 14 August.